Table of contents

 - Special contributions (if any).

 - Property Owner Community fees: We recommend consulting the administrator of the urbanization who should issue a certificate showing that community payments are up to date.
-In the absence of this certificate, legal responsibility passes to the buyer for payments corresponding to the purchase and also the previous three years community fees.
+In the absence of this certificate, legal responsibility passes to the buyer for payments corresponding to the

 4. Obligations of non-residents as property owners in Spain